aws/aws-sdk-js-v3/packages/credential-provider-ini/README.md

   code and `mfaCodeProvider` is not a valid function, the credential provider promise will be rejected.
 - `roleAssumer` - A function that assumes a role and returns a promise fulfilled with credentials for the assumed role.
+You may call `sts:assumeRole` API within this function.
+- `roleAssumerWithWebIdentity` - A function that assumes a role with web identity and returns a promise fulfilled with credentials for the assumed role.
+You may call `sts:assumeRoleWithWebIdentity` API within this function.

 ## Sample files